 Aqua B1

-Carries one copy of the B1 Aqua allele.
+The aqua // bl1 compound: one aqua allele opposite blue type 1.
 Light-to-mid turquoise.
-Most common form of Aqua in the market.
+Most common form of Aqua in the hobby.

-Carries one copy of the B2 Aqua allele.
+The aqua // bl2 compound: one aqua allele opposite blue type 2.
 Similar turquoise to B1, visually comparable in most birds, slightly different tone.

-Homozygous for the same Aqua allele (B1/B1 or B2/B2).
+Two copies of the aqua allele (aqua / aqua).
 Deeper, richer, more saturated turquoise.
 Also passes Aqua to every offspring.

 Splits and carriers